trapexit/mergerfs/mkdocs/docs/faq/compatibility_and_integration.md

 ## Can mergerfs be used with NFS root squash?

-If mergerfs is pooling a NFS mount then root squash should be disabled as mergerfs needs to be able to have elevated privilages to do what it does.
+If mergerfs is pooling a NFS mount then root squash should be disabled as mergerfs needs to be able to have elevated privileges to do what it does.

 If you are exporting mergerfs over NFS then it is not really necessary.